zyteo/LighTide/readme.md

 To use the app, user should:

 - Click a point on the map / Search a place in search box
-- Click registers a coordinate, gets a lat/long (useState)
+- Click / Search registers a coordinate, gets a lat/long
 - User confirms that is the point they are interested in, selects "get details" button
-- Button will parse lat/long info into API, get the results and display on screen
+- On click, button will parse lat/long info into API, get the results and display on screen
 - Date selection included so user can select the date they want and check the sunrise/tide information for that particular date

 ```